 - There is a money machine if you have a card that is plus/access or one of the other international companies that allows you to draw dough off of your card.
-Go down to Malastranské Namestí, take the street that leads to Charles Bridge and on the left side is a machine. - You can park your car up Trizste Street in the Aria Hotel garage.
+Cross under the Charles Bridge and then get onto the street that leads away from the bridge and on the right side is a machine. - You can park your car up Trizste Street in the Aria Hotel garage.
 The garage is guarded 24 hours a day and is 500 CZK per day.
 Don't park on the streets around here, they are all Blue Zone, which is for permit holders in the downtown area.
 You risk a boot and possible towing if you park in a blue area. - There's a nice vegetable up Trizste Street on the right.
-There's also a small kitchen shop and drug store at Karmelitska (where the trams run) where you can get soap, shampoo, whatever.
-There's also a bakery on Karmelitska just to the left - Trams are nearby, numbers 22 and 23 cut across town to Tesco department store (the stop is Narodni Třida) where you can shop (take the trams heading back towards the apartment).
+There's also a small kitchen shop and drug store at Karmelitska (where the trams run) where you can get soap, shampoo, whatever. - Trams are nearby, numbers 22 and 23 cut across town to Tesco department store (the stop is Narodni Třida) where you can shop (take the trams heading back towards the apartment).
 Or you can take them up past the castle and walk down through it (take the tram away from the apartment).
 Tickets for both the tram and the metros are available from Tabak stores.
 The 15 CZK tickets are good for a single ride for 15 minutes and the 20 CZK tickets are good for use on multiple means of transport (two different trams, a tram and metro) for an hour.
 It's a good idea to buy about 200 CZK worth of tickets and keep 'em in your wallet/purse so you can hop on a tram or metro any time you feel like it.
 If you are here for a while longer, check into buying a multiple day pass which costs 200 CZK for three days.
 They are good on all forms of public transport.
-Remember to time-stamp your ticket in the tram or metro when you get on.
-If it's not validated you can get fined. - • - Metro A is also close by, at Malostranské, which is left out of the square.
+REMEMBER TO VALIDATE YOUR TICKET ON THE TRAM OR SUBWAY BEFORE YOU RIDE.
+Use the little yellow boxes on the tram or before you descend into the metro.
+If you don't validate your ticket and you are inspected, you will have to pay a big fine! - Metro A is also close by, at Malostranské, which is left out of the square.
 It should take you about ten minutes to walk there or you can take a tram 22, or 23 one stop (away from the flat).
-Remember to time-stamp your ticket in the tram or metro when you get on.
-If it's not validated you can get fined.